FilipRin/CosmosSimulator/README.md

 • *A comet or kometa* is a gray celestial body.
 The comet is drawn around the center as a regular pentagon with random orientation.

+• *A planet or planeta* is a celestial body that spawns with one of the following colors: GREEN, BLUE, YELLOW, or RED, each with a 25% chance.
+Additionally, a planet may contain a ring with a 25% probability.
+The planet is drawn as a circle around the center of the given color.
+If it contains a ring, it is drawn as a circle around the same center with twice the radius.

-• *The universe or svemir* is an active canvas (Canvas) with a black (BLACK) background that contains an arbitrary number of celestial bodies.
+• *The universe or svemir* is an active canvas (Canvas) with a black background that contains an arbitrary number of celestial bodies.
 It is possible to add a celestial body.
 Every 100 milliseconds, space plots all contained celestial bodies, then simulates movement through space by shifting the y-coordinate of all celestial bodies by 5 pixels.
 It is possible to start and permanently end space activity.

 • *An active celestial body generator or aktivni generator nebeskih tela* is created with a given universe.
 Every 900 milliseconds, the generator creates a comet whose x-coordinate of the center is a random value between 0 and 200, y-coordinate of the center is 0, and the radius of the described circle is a random value between 10 and 30, and then adds it to space.
 It is possible to start and permanently end a generator activity.